gitbls/sdm/Docs/Plugins.md

 * If you're using a keyfile without `keyfile-location=usb`, you must ensure that the keyfile is in the IMG.
 One way to do this: `--plugin copyfile:"from=/root/3449424f-1348-489d-9cdc-d4a2e1b6beef.lek|to=/root"`, which will copy the file from /root on the host system to /root in the IMG.

 * The `nocreate` argument can be used to wire up an already-encrypted partition into the system.
 The partition must be encrypted with a keyfile and/or a passphrase.
 If using a keyfile, the keydisk must be available during the system boot.
 The system will prompt for the unlock passphrase if only a passphrase is configured (that is, no keyfile).
   * You must specify the unlock options (passphrase and/or keyfile) correctly.
-These are NOT fully verified by the plugin.
+These are NOT verified by the plugin.

 * If both `passphrase` and `keyfile` are provided, the `keyfile` will be used by systemd-cryptsetup during system boot.
 The `passphrase` can be used for manually unlocking the partition outside of the normal boot flow, if needed.

+* The `nbde-server` argument is incompatible with `keydisk-location=usb` (systemd service orchestration problems)

 ### cryptroot

 Configures the rootfs for encryption.
-See <a href="Disk-Encryption.md">Disk Encryption</a> for complete details
+See <a href="Disk-Encryption.md#nbde-and-cryptpart">Disk Encryption</a> for complete details

 #### Arguments